-To set up and fund a SOLO-401k (or SOLO-k) need only enough income to fulfill the minimum requirements of the custodian you use.
-For example, say you have $1,000 of Self-Employment (SE) income from giving a speech or filling out surveys.
-You have maybe $100 of expenses (prorated tax prep fees and some mileage).
+To set up and fund a Solo-401k (or Solo-k) need only enough income to fulfill the minimum requirements of the custodian you use.
+For example, say you have $1,000 of self-employment (SE) income from giving a speech or filling out surveys.
+You have maybe $100 of expenses (prorated tax prep fees, some mileage. and 1/2 related FICA taxes).
 You can set up a 401k with as little as $900 as long as your custodian will allow you to create a 401k for that amount.
 Once you have your 401k open, then you have the receptacle you need to roll over any Traditional IRAs (TIRAs), SIMPLE IRA, and SEP IRA balances – TAX FREE!

 - If and when you leave your current job for another position, you will want to roll out your 401k/403b.

-- If you roll it out to an IRA, like most people do, you will not be able to contribute to a backdoor Roth IRA because your tax bracket is too high.
+- If you roll it out to an IRA, like most people do, you will pay pro-rata taxes on backdoor Roth IRA contributions.

 - But if you have a Solo-k, you can roll the 401k/403b at your old employer into your Solo-k and continue your backdoor Roth IRA contributions.